During Replication Which Enzyme Unwinds The Dna Double Helix

 The initiation of DNA replication begins at specific sequences called origins of replication.
 In eukaryotes, these origins are recognized by a protein complex called the Origin Recognition Complex (ORC), which recruits other proteins to form the pre-replicative complex (pre-RC).

 Once the pre-RC is assembled, it recruits additional proteins, including helicase, to initiate the unwinding of the DNA.
-The point at which the DNA strands separate is known as the replication fork.
+Which means the point at which the DNA strands separate is known as the replication fork.
 Two replication forks are formed at each origin, creating a replication bubble that expands bidirectionally as replication progresses.

 Key Enzymes at the Replication Fork